-- 1. by using Vernier calipermeasure the diameter of the spring and also the diameter of spring coil. - 2.
+- 1. by using Vernier calipermeasure the diameter of the wire of the spring and also the diameter of spring coil. - 2.
 Count the number of turns. - 3.
-Insert the spring in the spring testing machine and load the spring by a suitable weight and note the

-- 4. Increase the load and take the corresponding axial deflection readings. - 5.
-Plotacurvebetweenloadanddeflection.Theslopeofthecurvegives thestiffness of the Spring
+Insert the spring in the spring testing machine and load the spring by a suitable weight and note the core spending axial deflection in tension. - 4.
+Increasetheloadandtakethecorrespondingaxialdeflectionreadings. - Plotacurvebetweenloadanddeflection.
+The slope of the curve gives the stiffness of the Spring